djalbat/xgl/README.md

   static fromProperties(properties) { return CanvasElement.fromProperties(Cube, properties); }
 }
 ```
 Rotations are specified as triples giving three rotations around the x, y and z axes, respectively.
 Rotations are right handed, meaning that if you point the thumb of your right hand down the requisite axis, your curled fingers give the direction of the rotation.
-They can be fiddlesome, in particular rotations are not communtative.
+Rotations can be hard to work out, in particular when they are compounded.
+Note that the rotations here are chosen to have the normals of each face of the cube facing outwards.

+### Masking